ml242/dossier/README.md

   facebook_expires_at

 Use Koala so
-  if current_user gets me/events before the page loads
+  if current_user gets me/events before the page loads CHECK

-Make toggle function to click off the event Interpolate the about me to add text
+  Make toggle function to click off the event

+  Interpolate the about me to add text